 Candidates must also submit an acknowledgement form and professional resume.
 Additional forms may be required depending on your background.

-Earn your Master of Education degree, and open yourself to a number of careers in education.
+The online curriculum and instruction master's degree is perfect for educators in all settings, including elementary and secondary private schools, charter schools and homeschools, as well as various educational institutions.
 Excelling and growing in your career as an educational administrator requires a mix of classroom experience, focus, passion and drive - and, of course, education.
-A master's degree automatically increases your pay in many states and gives you a competitive advantage for advancing your career.
+A master's degree may increase your pay in many states and gives you a competitive advantage for advancing your career.

-The MEd in Curriculum and Instruction program with a technology integration concentration is designed for certified teachers or select K-12 professionals who are leading in the area of curriculum and instruction.
-The program includes 11 courses, three of which are focused on technology integration.
+The Master in Curriculum and Instruction online degree with a technology integration concentration is designed for K-12 educators who are leading in the area of curriculum and instruction.
+The program includes 12 courses, three of which are focused on technology integration.

 This course involves the study of the use of technology in elementary and secondary classrooms.
 Students learn strategies for effective integration of technology into the curriculum.
 This includes learning such things as how to promote and demonstrate effective use of digital and Web 2.0 tools, how to manage the digital portfolio process, how to utilize assistive technologies.
 Federal and state legislation will be reviewed including New Hampshire Department of Education Information and Communication Technologies (ICT) program and the National Education Technology Standards (NETS) for teachers and students.